Esri/hub.js/docs/src/guides/concepts/catalog-collection.md

 There are times when the application will have already fetched the Catalog or Collection json, or cases where a Collection needs to be created dynamically (i.e. for use in an Item Picker gallery)

-In these scenarios we can just use the `.fromJson(...)` method to create an instance of either class.
+In these scenarios use the `.fromJson(...)` static method to create an instance of either class.

 ```js
 // Creating a Collection from Json